zzzKairo/Kairo-Tweaks/README.md

-# THERE IS CURRENTLY A BUG IN Kairo Tweaks.exe from releases please be cautious of this bug in Kairo Tweaks.exe until it is fixed in v1.1.
+# THERE IS CURRENTLY AN ISSUE IN Kairo Tweaks.exe from releases please be cautious of this until it is fixed in v1.1.
 (Tweaks dont revert properly)
 [Join our Discord](https://discord.gg/UuvV87K97g)
 # Kairo Tweaks
 A multi-purpose Windows utility tool.